 What is Influencer Marketing: All About Influencers

-This post was originally published in August 2021 and updated in November 2023.
+This post was originally published in August 2021, and most recently updated in February 2026.

 Influencer marketing has grown exponentially in the past few years.
 Just a few years ago, the industry was worth less than two billion dollars.
-In 2023, it has grown into a $21 billion dollars industry.
+In 2026, the global influencer marketing industry is projected to reach approximately $34.1 billion.
 That’s growth at a level you cannot ignore.

 At the core of influencer marketing’s success is the fact that influencers can be absolutely anyone, and in that way, everybody can find different types of influencers to whom they can relate.
 There are people with influence in every vertical out there, filling every niche with their content.

-The term “influencer marketing” has seen a 465% increase in Google searches since 2016.
 Everybody’s talking about it, everybody’s factoring it into the marketing strategy, and everybody’s allocating a budget to influencer marketing campaigns.
-In this article, we’ll cover what is influencer marketing, tips for building an influencer marketing campaign, and more.
-Let’s get started!
+In this article, we’ll cover what influencer marketing is, tips for building an influencer marketing campaign, and more.

 What is Influencer Marketing?